• Home

 Landbot

 Landbot builds guided conversational experiences that feel closer to interactive forms than traditional chat.
 This format works well for lead qualification, onboarding flows, and survey-style workflows where structured input matters more than open-ended conversation.
-Its WhatsApp integration is strong, and the template library covers a wide range of B2B and B2C use cases.
+The WhatsApp integration is reliable, and the template library covers a wide range of B2B and B2C use cases out of the box.

 Landbot conversational form builder for lead generation and WhatsApp workflows